openAVproductions/openAV-Sorcer/README.md

 faust main.dsp > main.cpp
 ```

-Now re-run `make` from the `build` directory to re-compile with the modified FAUST
+See the `CMakeLists.txt` file in the top directory for instructions on how to
-code.
+re-compile with the modified FAUST code.

 Contact